carnage-sh/sessionmapper/README.md

 ## Overview

-Session Mapper is a simple middleware for Traefik that queries an API and set additional headers before it runs upstream requests.
+The SessionMapper middleware for Traefik queries an API and set additional headers before it runs upstream requests.
 The middleware can be used in front of others.
-It allows advanced behaviors like setting a headers for a session, a user or a group of users.
-Applications are endless.
+It allows advanced behaviors like setting a headers for a session, a user, a group of users and an experiment.
+Applications are endless...
+The principle is shown below:
-The middleware requires you run a SessionMapper server as shown below:

 ![overview](./img/architecture.png)